michaelstiefel/Capstone_ECB_Tweets/README.md

 This project is part of the Udacity Data Scientist Nanodegree Program.
 Its purpose is to create a flask web app to illustrate insights from tweets about the European Central Bank (ECB) in 2021.
 Specifically, the following questions will be addressed:

+Setting: The European Central Bank holds a policy meeting approximately every six weeks.
+An important part of monetary policy is the guidance of future expectations.
+For this reason, reactions on Twitter could be a useful signal for monetary policy.

 ## Problem Statement

 - Does Twitter traffic (i.e. the number of tweets) respond to key ecb decision dates?